Community Health > Disease Prevention > Respiratory Illness

 • Sore Throat

-In rare cases, individuals may develop serious complications with severe symptoms.
-Emergency symptoms may include:
+In rare cases, individuals may develop serious complications with severe symptoms that require immediate medical attention.

 • Fever